Instead Of Asking, "What's Wrong with You?"

 - Be a resident of Bexar County with proof of residency for at least 9 months (Transformational Campus).

-- Proof of residency is a document that proves your status as a Bexar County resident; for example, tax documents, dated store receipts, library cards, pay stubs, hospital records, etc.
+- Proof of residency is a document that proves your status as a Bexar County resident; for example, tax documents, copy of lease, library cards, pay stubs, hospital records, etc.

 - Have government issued photo ID (such as a driver’s license, passport, military ID, Bexar County Mug Shot, or any state or federally issued photo ID) or be willing to obtain government issued photo ID within 30 days